Max Minghella: Career

 The press reported in 2007 that Minghella was cast in Beeban Kidron's Hippie Hippie Shake, a film about writer Richard Neville set in 1960s London.
 In March 2008, it was announced that he would star in Alejandro Amenábar's second English language film, Agora.
 The film is set in 4th century Egypt and revolves around Hypatia of Alexandria.
 Later in 2008, Minghella played a pompous film director in How to Lose Friends & Alienate People, and was seen in a segment of the dark comedy Brief Interviews with Hideous Men.

 In David Fincher's The Social Network, the 2010 film about the origins of Facebook, he plays Divya Narendra, one of the Harvard upperclassmen who sues Mark Zuckerberg for stealing the idea behind Facebook.
 In June 2010, Minghella was cast in the Russian science-fiction film The Darkest Hour, released in December 2011.
 He appeared in the ensemble dramedy 10 Years (2012).
 The following year, he had a supporting role as Graham Hawtrey in the comedy The Internship.

 In November 2013, it was announced that Minghella would be playing Richie Castellano in the second season of the Fox sitcom The Mindy Project.
 In 2013, he appeared in the music video for "Shot at the Night" by The Killers.

-Minghella has been playing the role of Nick Blaine, an Eye in the Republic of Gilead and the love interest of June Osborne, in the Hulu dystopian series The Handmaid's Tale since 2017.
+Minghella played the role of Nick Blaine, an Eye in the Republic of Gilead and the love interest of June Osborne, in the Hulu dystopian series The Handmaid's Tale from 2017 to 2025.
 He was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for the role in 2021.

 Minghella made his directorial debut with 2018's Teen Spirit, a musical, from his own screenplay.

-Minghella will next star in the 2022 film Babylon.
+Minghella starred in the 2022 film Babylon.

-He currently lives in Los Angeles.